jcorf/AssigmentToCalender/README.md

 Directions:

-Copy of Blank Spreadsheet:
+Copy of Blank Spreadsheet: ...

-> Change Conditional Formatting & Data Validation to the associated courses
+1. Change Conditional Formatting & Data Validation to the associated courses
-> Make sure to have at least 1 assignment at all times or the script cannot delete any of the assignments
+2. Make sure to have at least 1 assignment at all times or the script cannot delete any of the assignments
-> Do not delete an event on the calender; delete it within the spreadsheet
+3. Do not delete an event on the calender; delete it within the spreadsheet

+Be sure to replace the Task ID and Calender IDs in the code

-Calender.gs -- run runScript in the Extensions > App Script Tasks.gs -- run ...
+`Calender.gs` -- execute runScript in the Extensions > App Script `Tasks.gs` -- execute ...